postgres-ai/terraform-postgresai-database-lab/README.md

     public_dns_name = "demo-api-engine.aws.postgres.ai"  # todo: this should be URL, not hostname – further we'll need URL, with protocol – `https://`
     ```

-1. To verify result and check the progress, you might want to connect to the just-created EC2 machine using IP address or hostname from the Terraform output and ssh key from ssh_public_keys_files_list variable.
+1. To verify result and check the progress, you might want to connect to the just-created EC2 machine using IP address or hostname from the Terraform output and ssh key from ssh_public_keys_files_list and/or ssh_public_keys_list variales.
 In our example, it can be done using this one-liner (you can find more about DLE logs and configuration on this page: https://postgres.ai/docs/how-to-guides/administration/engine-manage):
     ```shell
     echo "sudo docker logs dblab_server -f" | ssh ubuntu@18.118.126.25 -i postgres_ext_test.pem
     ```